Peggy Schuyler: Personal life

 In June 1783, Peggy married Stephen Van Rensselaer III (1764–1839), a distant cousin, who was 19 at the time; she was almost 25 when they eloped.
 Stephen was the eldest child of Stephen Van Rensselaer II, the ninth patroon of Rensselaerswyck, and Catharina Livingston, daughter of Philip Livingston, a signer of the Declaration of Independence.
 The Van Rensselaers were one of the richest and most politically influential families in New York.
 Some friends and family argued that Van Rensselaer was "far too young" to be married, but most agreed that the marriage to Peggy would help further his career.
 Upon attaining his majority at age 21, Van Rensselaer assumed responsibility as lord of Van Rensselaer Manor as his father had died when he was only five years old.
 By 1789, their marriage had resulted in three children, all of whom were baptized at the Dutch Reformed Church in Albany.

-Only one survived to adulthood: Stephen Van Rensselaer IV (1789–1868).
+Peggy, also known as Margarita, had her own activities, after marrying Van Rensselaer, she used to sew, make some tiny portraits and most other Van Rensselaer duties, however, when she was younger, she enjoyed dancing, studying languages, such as French and German, thanks to her grandfather's book, which General Schuyler had kindly gifted her, for her studies.

+It was also known that Margarita's brother in law; Alexander Hamilton, wrote to her during his early courtship with her older sister; Elizabeth Schuyler Hamilton, he would swoon over Elizabeth to Margarita, describing her as too beautiful for her own sex, and many topics that mostly revolved around Elizabeth.
+Only one of her and Van Rensselaer's children survived to adulthood: Stephen Van Rensselaer IV (1789–1868).

 Peggy became ill in 1799.
 Her condition worsened during the winter of 1800–01, and she died on March 14, 1801.
 According to Ron Chernow, Alexander Hamilton was in Albany for legal business when her health declined.
 "Hamilton visited her bedside often and kept Eliza posted on developments.
 When Hamilton finished his court work, Peggy asked him to stay for a few days, and he complied with her wishes.
 In mid-March, Hamilton had to send Eliza a somber note: ‘On Saturday, my dear Eliza, your sister took leave of her sufferings and friends, I trust, to find repose and happiness in a better country.’"
 She was originally buried in the family plot at the Van Rensselaer estate, and later reinterred at Albany Rural Cemetery.